Skip to main content

 Mitochondrial Function and Energy Metabolism

 At the cellular level, menopausal hormonal changes influence mitochondrial function, the cellular powerhouses responsible for energy production.
 Estrogen has been shown to support mitochondrial biogenesis and efficiency.
 Its decline can lead to mitochondrial dysfunction, characterized by reduced ATP production and increased oxidative stress.
-This cellular inefficiency contributes to a lower basal and reduced capacity for fat oxidation, making weight management more challenging and potentially contributing to fatigue.
+This cellular inefficiency contributes to a lower basal metabolic rate and reduced capacity for fat oxidation, making weight management more challenging and potentially contributing to fatigue.

 The interplay between hormonal status and neurotransmitter function also holds significant metabolic implications.
 Hormonal fluctuations can impact neurotransmitters like serotonin and dopamine, influencing mood, appetite regulation, and reward pathways.
 Dysregulation in these systems can lead to increased cravings, emotional eating, and reduced motivation for physical activity, thereby indirectly affecting metabolic outcomes.